wjshark/Notes_On_Things/RedShift.md

 - Scatter Coeff should be grey values and use colour on the Transmittance to control the effect.
 Larger values of Scatter Coeff makes the center of the object more cloudy.
 - Scatter Scale scales the Scatter Coeff.
 Higher values pushes the scatter effect making thinner parts scatter more.
 Try keeping the Scatter Coeff at full and just tweak the Scatter Scale.
 - Phase of zero scatters in both directions, a value of 1 scatters away from the light source.
+## Randomising RS Materials to Scattered Instances
+- use a "RS_ShaderSwitch" node and pipe it into the material surface port. add the shaders to be randomised to the "RS_ShaderSwitch" node.
+- randomise an 'random_shader' attribute on the instanced points
+- plug a "RSUserDataInteger" with the attribute name into the 'selector' port